 VSWCD was selected for the New Mexico Department of Agriculture Healthy Soils Education Grant.
 The project we are implementing is called Training Healthy Soils Leaders on Small Scale Farms and using Johnson-Su Bioreactor Compost and we were awarded $12,430.
-VSWCD is working with the Natural Resource Conservation Service to complete soil testing and soil health education for growers.

 Johnson- Su Bioreactor Composting Method